 Stratis is a Postdoctoral researcher in the Department of Earth & Environmental Sciences at the University of Michigan, working in the field of landslide management with computer vision and machine learning techniques.
-Stratis obtained his BSc in Engineering Geology from Aristotle University and his MSc degree from the University of Twente, with specialisation in Natural Hazards and Disaster Risk Management in 2015.
+Stratis obtained his BSc in Engineering Geology from Aristotle University and his MSc degree from the ITC – University of Twente, with specialization in Natural Hazards and Disaster Risk Management in 2015.
 His PhD Thesis was entitled as “Landslide detection and characterization based on OBIA methodology and UAV photogrammetry”.
-His main research interests are Engineering Geology, landslides and rockfalls, photogrammetric and LiDAR applications, and rock and soil mechanics.
+His main research interests are Engineering Geology, landslide and rockfall hazard and risk assessment, photogrammetric and LiDAR applications, and rock and soil mechanics.
 In his spare time, he enjoys travelling, playing basketball, snowboarding and hiking.

 Julia Löffler is a geologist at Stantec Argentina, specialising in dam projects.
 She works in the geotechnical team, developing geologic models.
 This involves managing the interaction between the design office and field work, supervising in situ tests, core logging and mapping.
 For the last eight years she has taken part in dam construction projects in Panama, Chile, Peru and Argentina.
 She also contributes to teaching at La Plata National University in courses such as Structural Geology, Igneous Petrology and Geology Applied to Engineering.

 Alejandro works as the Head of Geology and Geotechnics Area of the Argentinian National Agency for Dam Safety (ORSEP), and he is also an active member of the National Committee for Disaster Risk Reduction.
 Alejandro is a Researcher and a Professor of Applied Geology at the National Technological University (UTN) and he is currently a PhD student, developing his research on landslides associated with dams.

 Andrey KazeevCommittee Member